smit1998/Dungeon-Hero/README.md

 * Destroying all enemies AND getting to an exit
 * Collecting all treasure OR having a boulder on all floor switches
 * Getting to an exit AND (destroying all enemies OR collecting all treasure)

-If getting to an exit is one of a conjunction of conditions, it must be done last.
-For example, if the condition is to destroy all enemies AND get to an exit, the player must destroy the enemies *then* get to the exit.